lucasalmeida01/lucasalmeida01/README.md

 -🎓 I'm recently graduated in systems analysis and development <br>
--👨‍💻 I'm a back-end studant <br>
--📚 I'm currently learning C#, ASP.NET Core and MVC architecture <br>
+-👨‍💻 I'm a web development student focused in back-end <br> -📚 I'm currently learning HTML, CSS, Javascrip and NodeJS <br>
 -💹 I'm also interested in databases, as SQL Server and MySQL